scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 ## 10.1 Create the node environment file
 A separate heat template to launch a single node host is provided.
 A heat environment file will be used to simplify the heat deployment.

-Create the _~/node-environment.yaml_ file and copy the following contents into it.
+Review the _~/node2-environment.yaml_ file and and notice the placeholder text included.
 This environment file instructs *heat* on which SSH key to use, domain, floating IP, and several other items.
 Please take a minute to read through this and get a good handle on what we are passing to *heat*.

+Review the file:

+    view ~/node2-environment.yaml

+The default contents will be:

     parameters:
       key_name: adminkp
-      domain: novalocal
+      domain: summit2014.lab
       broker1_floating_ip: 172.16.1.3
-      load_bal_hostname: openshift.brokerinstance.novalocal
+      load_bal_hostname: broker.summit2014.lab
-      node_hostname: openshift.nodeinstance2.novalocal
+      node_hostname: node2.summit2014.lab
       node_image: RHEL65-x86_64-node
-      hosts_domain: novalocal
+      hosts_domain: summit2014.lab
-      replicants: openshift.brokerinstance.novalocal
+      replicants: broker.summit2014.lab
       install_method: yum
       rhel_repo_base: http://172.16.0.1/rhel6.5
       jboss_repo_base: http://172.16.0.1